-The aggregate recession model probability estimate for 11/01/2015 dropped from 0.3% in September to 0.1% in October 2015.
+The aggregate recession model probability estimate increased from 0.0% in September 2016 to 0.1% in October 2016.
 According to the model, the probability that the U.S. is currently in a recession continues to be extremely remote.

 Aggregate Peak-Trough Probability Estimate

 The peak-trough model forecasts are different from the recession model.
 The peak-trough models estimate the probability of the S&P 500 being between the peak and trough associated with an NBER recession.
 The S&P 500 typically peaks before recessions begin and bottoms out before recessions end.
 As a result, it is far more difficult for the peak-trough model to fit this data and the model forecasts have larger errors than the recession model.